PVC Melting Point, Properties, Applications, Advantages & Disadvantages:

 Compared to other thermoplastics like polyethylene and polypropylene, PVC plastic exhibits a comparatively lower melting point.
 Its melting point typically ranges from 82°C to 260°C (180°F to 500°F) and may vary based on the specific grade and formulation used.

-PVC melting point is a crucial factor in determining its suitability for various applications.
-For example, PVC pipes used in plumbing systems are required to withstand high temperatures and pressure, which require a higher melting point.
-On the other hand, PVC used in flexible products like vinyl flooring and shower curtains have a lower melting point due to its lower exposure to high temperatures.
+On the other hand, PVC used in flexible products like vinyl flooring and shower curtains has a lower melting point due to its lower exposure to high temperatures.

 Factors Affecting PVC Melt Temp